 For more information about the project and the opportunities involved, please email us at: email@example.com

 Meet the Science Museum team

-Clockwise, from top left: Karen Davies (Head of Learning Resources and Audience Research), Beth Hawkins (Learning Projects Manager), Jane Dowden (Project Coordinator), Jack Gelsthorpe (Audience Researcher), Laura Bootland (Project Developer), Kate Davis (Project Developer), Tanya Dean (Project Developer), Christopher Whitby (Senior Audience Advocate), Micol Molinari (Project Coordinator).
+Top row, from left: Karen Davies (Head of Museums Learning Research and Projects), Beth Hawkins (Learning Projects Manager), Micol Molinari (Project Coordinator), Jane Dowden (Project Coordinator).
+Bottom row, from left: Christopher Whitby (Senior Audience Advocate), Kate Davis (Project Developer), Tanya Dean (Project Developer), Laura Bootland (Project Developer).